exoshivam/Mood-Tracker/README.md

 # Mood-Tracker
-Keep a Track of you Mood daily.
+Keep a Track of your Mood daily.